CZagrobelny/new_sanctuary_asylum/README.md

 ## Contributing
 1. Add a comment on your chosen Github issue to let other contributors know that you have 'claimed' it.
-1. Fork the new_sanctuary_asylum repo and get it set up on your local development environment.
-1. Create a local feature branch off master.
+2. Create a feature branch off master.
-1. Complete the feature/fix the bug with passing tests!
+3. Complete feature with tests!
-1. Push your feature branch back up to your fork of the repo.
-1. Make a new pull request between your branch and the original repo.
-1. Check CircleCI to make sure tests are passing.
+4. Check CircleCI to make sure tests are passing.
-1. Tag CZagrobelny to review your pull request.
+5. Make a pull request and tag CZagrobelny to review.
-1. CZagrobelny will leave feedback and merge into master upon approval of the pull request.
+6. CZagrobelny will leave feedback and merge into master upon approval of the pull request.

 ## Code of Conduct
 [Here](CODE_OF_CONDUCT.md)